weikaih04/SpatialReasoning_train/README.md

     />
   </a> -->
 </p>

+🌟  This is the official repository for the paper "[ThinkMorph: Emergent Properties in Multimodal Interleaved Chain-of-Thought Reasoning]()", which contains the training and inference code for ThinkMorph.

 ## 💥 News
 - **[2025.10.29]** Our model checkpoint and training data are now accessible at [Huggingface](https://huggingface.co/ThinkMorph).